chargebee/chargebee-dotnet/README.md

 **Optional add-on.** Existing integrations do not need any changes — if you never set a telemetry adapter, API calls behave exactly as before.

-Set an `ITelemetryAdapter` when you want Chargebee API calls traced in your observability stack (Datadog, New Relic, Splunk, Honeycomb, Jaeger, etc.).
+Set an `ITelemetryAdapter` when you want Chargebee API calls traced in your observability stack (Datadog, Splunk, Honeycomb, Jaeger, etc.).
 OpenTelemetry is **not** bundled with the Chargebee SDK; install and configure OTel (or your APM SDK) in your application and wire it through the adapter.

 The SDK builds standardized span attributes (`StartAttributes`, `EndAttributes`) following stable [OpenTelemetry HTTP semantic conventions](https://opentelemetry.io/docs/specs/semconv/http/http-spans/) (`url.full`, `http.request.method`, `http.response.status_code`, `server.address`, `error.type`) plus Chargebee-specific `chargebee.*` attributes (see `TelemetryAttributeKeys`).